Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Introduction

 We now describe this program in more detail for I-surfaces.
 For Step (1a), it is natural first to allow I-surfaces with either rational double point (RDP) or simple elliptic singularities or some combination of these.
 We will ignore the issue of RDP singularities as this is not a major problem.
 As for simple elliptic singularities, allowing these types of singularities as well as RDP singularities leads to a partial compactification $\overline{\mathcal{M}}$ of $\mathcal{M}$ which is an open subset of the KSBA compactification.
 Unfortunately, the complement $\overline{\mathcal{M}}- \mathcal{M}$ has fairly high codimension.
 However, there is a standard procedure for replacing this compactification by one such that the boundary has normal crossings, by replacing a normal surface with simple elliptic singularities by a surface with simple normal crossings of a special type ($d$-semistable in the terminology of \cite{FriedmanSmoothings}).
 These models are well-suited to understanding the corresponding limiting mixed Hodge structures.
 As for Steps (1b) and (1c), we will not attempt here to find a partial Hodge-theoretic compactification of the image of the period map.
 While various such compactifications have been proposed, the overall picture has not yet been fully clarified.
 In our situation, there is a partial compactification due to Deng-Robles \cite{DengRobles}, based on work of Kato-Nakayama-Usui \cite{KU}, \cite{KNU}.
 Recent work in progress of Deng-Robles is likely to establish the existence of a partial compactification which has some of the necessary properties (and in fact in much greater generality).
 See Conjectures~\ref{extendedperiodmapthm} and \ref{extendedperiodmapthm2} for more details.

 For Step (2), the simplest strata would be I-surfaces $Y$ with one simple elliptic singularity corresponding to limiting mixed Hodge structures of type $\lozenge_{0,1}$ in the notation of \cite[Example 4.9]{Robles} (see Definition~\ref{definelozenge}).
-The $d$-semistable models for such surfaces are of the form $X_0= \hY \amalg_DZ$, where $\hY$ is the minimal resolution of $Y$, $D$ is the exceptional divisor in $\hY$ and hence is an elliptic curve, and $\hY$, $Z$ satisfy: Either \begin{enumerate} \item[\rm(i)] $\hY$ is a minimal elliptic surface with $\kappa =1$, $p_g(\hY) = 1$, a multiple fiber of multiplicity $2$, and a smooth bisection $D$ with $D^2 =-1$, and $Z$ is a del Pezzo surface of degree one containing $D$ as an anticanonical divisor, or \item[\rm(ii)] $\hY$ is the blowup of a $K3$ surface $Y_0$ at a point $p$, $D$ is the proper transform of a curve $\Gamma$ on $Y_0$ of arithmetic genus $2$ with a node or cusp at $p$, and $Z$ is a del Pezzo surface of degree two containing $D$ as an anticanonical divisor. \end{enumerate} If one chooses to work with such surfaces, the information in the limiting mixed Hodge structure is captured by an extension of pure Hodge structures of the form
+A $d$-semistable model for such a surface is of the form $X_0= \hY \amalg_DZ$, where $\hY$ is the minimal resolution of $Y$, $D$ is the exceptional divisor in $\hY$ and hence is an elliptic curve, $\hY \amalg_DZ$ denoted the normal crossing surface obtained by gluing $\hY$ and $Z$ along an isomorphism from $D$ to an isomorphic curve in $Z$, and $\hY$, $Z$ satisfy: Either \begin{enumerate} \item[\rm(i)] $\hY$ is a minimal elliptic surface with $\kappa =1$, $p_g(\hY) = 1$, a multiple fiber of multiplicity $2$, and a smooth bisection $D$ with $D^2 =-1$, and $Z$ is a del Pezzo surface of degree one containing $D$ as an anticanonical divisor, or \item[\rm(ii)] $\hY$ is the blowup of a $K3$ surface $Y_0$ at a point $p$, $D$ is the proper transform of a curve $\Gamma$ on $Y_0$ of arithmetic genus $2$ with a node or cusp at $p$, and $Z$ is a del Pezzo surface of degree two containing $D$ as an anticanonical divisor. \end{enumerate} If one chooses to work with such surfaces, the information in the limiting mixed Hodge structure is captured by an extension of pure Hodge structures of the form